prathisttam/tp/docs/team/prathisttam.md

       * Handles both required parameters(date, start time, end time, type) and optional parameters(interviewer email, notes)
       * Supports the creation of multiple interview rounds for a particular internship
     * **Contributions**:
-      * Created the `interview` class and Designed the core attributes needed for it.
+      * Created the `Interview` class and Designed the core attributes needed for it.
       * Created constructors to accommodate compulsory and mandatory parameters and handled all possible exceptions across the class.